 This journal is made to hold two notebooks, so I have just two holes top and bottom of the spine for the lacing.
 I’ve found setting the holes ¼” from the edges has worked for me.
 I also make a hole in the center of the spine for the closure.
 Some people prefer it to be in the middle of one of the cover pages so it can be used to hold the pages down, or as a marker.
 I don’t like the lump in the middle of the page, I’ve stuck with the hole in the center of the spine.

 I have no idea who gave me this tip.
 Probably Ginger from her sewing experience.
 Whoever it was, I do know that this tip works.
 In this case I’m using a loop of fishing line to pull the 1mm elastic cord through.

-I used 1mm cord for the closure, as well as for holding the notebook(s) in place.
+I used 1mm cord for the closure as well as for holding the notebook(s) in place.
 I’d prefer to use a 3mm closure cord, but apparently (after much searching), I don’t have any at the moment.
 Once I get some, I’ll slightly enlarge the hole in the spine and swap the cord.

 Overall cover dimensions: 9 ¾” x 6 ¼”.
-I used a Quarter as the template to cut the corners.
 Size guide.
-4 ½” for the front and back covers, ½” for the spine and ¼” for the folds.
-The holes for the 1mm elastic cord holding notebooks in are positioned ¼” from the top and bottom edge.Copyright © 2017 Gary Allman, all rights reserved.
+I allowed 4 ½” for the front and back covers, ½” for the spine and ¼” for the folds.
+The holes for the 1mm elastic cord holding notebooks are positioned ¼” from the top and bottom edge.